 Presently, chewing gum remains to be a well-known confectionery product.
-It is believed the global chewing gum market will be worth 32.63 billion US dollars by 2019.
+However, it is believed the global chewing gum market will be worth 32.63 billion US dollars by 2019.

 What is chewing gum?

 Chewing gum tends to have a rubber-like texture.
 It is intended to be chewed and spitted.
-It is categorized as a confectionery product made of a gum base.
-Sweeteners, plasticizers or softeners, coloring, and flavoring are also often part of modern gum.
-Typically, gum is coated with hard or powdered polyol coating.
+Sweeteners, plasticizers or softeners, coloring, and flavoring are also included.

 Why do people chew gum?

-Many opt to chew gum to obtain fresher breath, particularly with mint gum.
-Additionally, others opt to chew gum for the mere fun of it.
+Many use it for fresher breath, particularly with mint gum.
 Some enjoy that it helps them concentrate when they are working or studying.
-Others love the wide range of flavors, textures, shapes, sizes, and packaging of gum.
-For some folks, getting to blow bubbles is their favorite part of chewing gum.
+Others love the wide range of flavors, textures, shapes, sizes, and gum packaging.
+Finally, getting to blow bubbles is their favorite part of chewing gum for some folks.

 Is chewing gum good for you?

-There have been studies that tie chewing gum with migraines due to the artificial sweetener aspartame sometimes found in the product.
+Studies have tied chewing gum with migraines due to the artificial sweetener aspartame sometimes found in the product.
 Another study suggested that the prolonged chewing of gum can lead to migraines.
-In fact, migraine headaches are among the top 20 most crippling illness in the world.
+Migraine headaches are among the top 20 most crippling illnesses in the world.

-Still, there is a lot of research that suggests chewing gum has its benefits.
+Still, a lot of research suggests chewing gum has its benefits.
 These benefits include warding off food cravings; improving brain and digestive function; and relieving stress, acid reflux, and heartburn.

-- Less food cravings.
-According to a study by Louisiana State University, those who chew gum after a meal had less food cravings throughout the day than those who did not.
+- Fewer food cravings.
+According to a study by Louisiana State University, those who chew gum after a meal had fewer food cravings throughout the day than those who did not.
 As a result, this makes them less likely to consume high-calorie foods.

 - Boosts memory.
-Chewing gum also improves memory and cognitive performance by increasing blood flow to the brain.
-In turn, this results in an higher amount of oxygen being delivered to the brain.
-An increase in the oxygen supplied to the brain increases its overall efficiency.
+Chewing gumo improves memory and cognitive performance by increasing blood flow to the brain.
+In turn, this results in a higher amount of oxygen being delivered to the brain.
+An increase in the oxygen supply to the brain increases its overall efficiency.

 - Relaxing.
-Chewing gum is also known to help ease tension and release nervous energy.
-This can reduce the stress hormone, cortisol, in the body.
-Too much cortisol can otherwise cause high glucose, higher risk of infections, among other complications.
+It’s also known to help ease tension and release nervous energy.
+This can reduce the stress hormone cortisol in the body.
+Too much cortisol can otherwise cause high glucose and a higher risk of infections, among other complications.

 - Aids digestion.
-Additionally, chewing gum is helpful in improving the digestive system as it stimulates saliva flow, both promoting easier swallowing and activating the digestive process.
+Additionally, chewing gum helps improve the digestive system as it stimulates saliva flow, both promoting easier swallowing and activating the digestive process.

 - Helps ease acid reflux.
-By chewing gum after a meal, acid in the esophagus is reduced, relieving acid reflux and symptoms of heartburn.
+By chewing after a meal, the acid in the esophagus is reduced, relieving acid reflux and symptoms of heartburn.

-What makes a chewing gum bad for the teeth?
+What makes chewing gum terrible for the teeth?

-Chewing gum with added sugar is what is bad for the teeth as the sugar found in the gum can heighten the production of oral bacteria that can lead to cavities.
+Gum with added sugar is bad for the teeth as the sugar found in the gum can heighten the production of oral bacteria that can lead to cavities.

 - Kills bacteria.
 According to an article from Medical Daily, chewing sugarless gum can kill 100 million bacteria in as fast as ten minutes.

 - Prevents dental caries and gum disease.
-Meanwhile, the American Dental Association reported that chewing sugarless gum for 20 minutes following a meal can reduce the risk of tooth decay and gum disease as it triggers the production of saliva in the mouth.
+Meanwhile, the American Dental Association reported that chewing sugarless gum for 20 minutes following a meal can reduce the risk of tooth decay and gum disease as it triggers saliva production in the mouth.

 - Cleans your mouth.
 Due to the increased saliva production in your mouth, leftover food particles are washed away, and acids are neutralized.

 - Strengthens enamel.
-Another benefit of chewing sugarless gum is its ability to strengthen the enamel through triggering the flow of saliva in the mouth.
-The saliva contains calcium and phosphate which support the strengthening of the outer layer of the teeth.
+Another benefit of chewing sugarless gum is its ability to enhance the enamel by triggering saliva flow in the mouth.
+The saliva contains calcium and phosphate, which support the strengthening of the outer layer of the teeth.

-Still, despite the benefits of chewing sugarless gum, remember that it will never serve as a replacement to proper oral care.
+Still, despite the benefits of chewing sugarless gum, remember that it will never serve as a replacement for proper oral care.

 What should you do for better teeth?

-Make sure to partner the benefits of chewing sugarless gum with the benefits of proper oral hygiene.
+Make sure to partner with the benefits of a sugarless gum with the help of proper oral hygiene.
 Brush your teeth at least twice daily for two minutes.
 However, do not simply pick up the toothpaste and brush away.
-Instead, practice proper brushing including the application of the right pressure, duration, angle, and stroke for best results.
+Instead, practice proper brushing, including applying the correct pressure, duration, angle, and stroke for best results.

-Flossing will also be helpful in freeing your teeth from food particles that may have stuck between your teeth and reaching areas that brushing may have missed.
+Flossing will also help free your teeth from food particles that may have stuck between your teeth and reaching areas that brushing may have missed.
 Finish off with a mouth rinse for optimum oral care.

-Most importantly, visit your dentist at least twice a year for your biannual dental checkup and professional dental cleaning treatment.
+Most importantly, visit your dentist at least twice a year for your biannual dental visits.